-2. Science of science.
+1. Science of science.
 Contemporary science can be viewed as a complex dynamical system, with many participants embedded in an increasingly connected social network, and each acting according to their own philosophies and incentives.
 How does such a community of scholars allocate scarce resources efficiently to expedite the collective acquisition of knowledge?
 I am interested in using mathematical models to understand this question and others in the burgeoning field of the science of science.
 My first foray into this discipline was a successful collaboration with Carl Bergstrom's group that used the mathematics of random walks to exolore how publication practices facilitated or impeded the collective evaluation of scientific claims of modest import (such as whether a particular dietary practice changes the chance of a particular health outcome).
-Our work will appear in eLife in late 2016.
+Our work appeared in eLife in late 2016.
+We are now at work on a follow-up project to investigate how funding agencies can promote scientific discovery most efficiently.

 4. Transgenic pest control.
 Genetic technologies offer new promises for regulating abundances of unwanted pest species.
 Mathematical modeling will be a key component of the design of successful pest-control strategies using transgenic methods.
 The Genetic Engineering and Society Center at NCSU, in which I participate, brings together scholars to examine the social, biological, and technical aspects of the use of genetic technology for various objectives, including the management of unwanted pests.
 PhD student Gregory Backus has developed the first mathematical models for exploring how transgenic technology might be used to eradicate invasive species from island ecosystems in ways that are more environmentally benign than other contemporary alternatives.